Atom scattering off a vibrating surface: An example of chaotic scattering with three degrees of freedom: The 3-dof model: the inelastic scattering case

 \section{The 3-dof model: the inelastic scattering case}

-To construct the 3-dof Hamiltonian associated with the vibrating copper surface, we include an oscillatory term with a single frequency $\omega$.
-Then, to convert the system into a time-independent one, we replace $\omega t$ by the phase variable $\psi$ of an oscillator and include its conjugate action variable $I$ into the Hamiltonian.
-Once we have the time-independent three degrees of freedom version of the system, it is possible to apply the ideas developed in Refs.\cite{zapfe,zapfe2} to study the scattering process.
+In order to construct the 3-dof Hamiltonian associated with the vibrating copper surface, we include an oscillatory term with a single frequency $\omega$.
+Then, to convert the system into a time-independent one, $\omega t$ is replaced by the phase variable $\psi$ of an oscillator and includes its conjugate action variable $I$ into the Hamiltonian.
+Once the system is transformed in a time-independent 3-dof version, it is possible to apply the ideas developed in Refs.\cite{zapfe,zapfe2} to study the scattering process.

 The construction of the 3-dof model starts from the time-independent 2-dof one.
-We include a surface oscillation in the direction $z$ of the form $ B_z \cos{\omega t}$, replace $\omega t$ by the new coordinate $\psi$ and approximate
+To include the surface oscillation, the variable $z$ in the potential from Eq.2 is replaced by $ z + B_z \cos{\omega t}$.
+After that, $\omega t$ is replaced by the phase coordinate $\psi$ of the oscillator and next approximation is taken

-The Hamiltonian model of the complete system is the sum of three terms: the Hamiltonian of the 2-dof model (see Eqs.
-(1) and (2)), a term for the free surface oscillator, and a term for the interaction between the oscillating surface and the incident particle.
+Thereby the new potential consists of two terms, first the old potential from Eq.2, and second an additional potential that describes the interaction between the oscillator and the particle.
+The resulting Hamiltonian model of the complete system is the sum of three terms: The Hamiltonian of the 2-dof model (see Eqs.
+(1) and (2)), a term $ \omega I $ for the free oscillator, and finally an interaction between the oscillator and the particle.

-The dof associated with the vibration of the surface is a closed one by construction, while the potential $V(x,z)$ is periodic in $x$, and accordingly, the associated $x$-dof can also be considered to be a closed one.
+The dof associated with the vibration of the surface is a closed one by construction.
+The potential $V(x,z)$ is periodic in $x$, and accordingly, the associated $x$-dof can also be considered to be a closed one.
 In this sense, the 3-dof system has 1 open and 2 closed dofs.
-The main effect of the interaction term is a possible energy transfer between the surface oscillator and the incident particle.
-Whether the particle gains or loses energy depends on whether the $z$ components of the surface velocity and the particle velocity have the opposite or same sign in the moment of approach.
+The main effect of the interaction term is an energy transfer between the surface oscillator and the particle.
 Therefore, the final particle energy is, in general, no longer equal to the initial particle energy.
-For a simple model to explain this energy transfer between a vibrating target and a scattered particle, see Refs. \cite{papa1,papa2}.
+Fora simple model to explain the energy transfer between a vibrating target and a scattered particle, see Refs. \cite{papa1,papa2}.